How Do I Do Keyword Research?

 Towards the bottom of the page, you’ll see a related searches section that lets you know what other people are searching.
 A lot of these are very specific, or even random, but write down anything that relates to your business specifically.

-Verifying Your Keywords Viability
+Verifying Keyword Viability

 The very last step in your keyword research should be verifying your keywords’ viability.
 By this, we simply mean that you want to make sure the keyword can bring visitors to the site.
 It doesn’t matter if you rank #1 for “the most awesome real estate agent in California” if nobody is actually searching for that term—because you still won’t get any traffic to the page.